 - Uses FIPS 140-2 validated modules for encryption

-- Meets FedRAMP Baseline Moderate Equivalent standards
+- Meets FedRAMP Baseline Moderate Equivalent standards.

-Clearly, your organization can make significant progress toward DFARS 7012 compliance on its own by deploying PreVeil’s platform.
 If you need to hire outside help to meet your remaining obligations, PreVeil can offer help via its partner network of certified MSPs, consultants, and leading organizations and individuals, all with expert knowledge of DFARS and NIST (and CMMC too).

 Next steps